ghi-electronics/BrainPad-Docs/go-beyond/brainpad-class-reference.md

 # BrainPad Class Reference

 ## BrainPad.Accelerometer
-The BrainPad’s built-in accelerometer returns X, Y and Z values as a variable of type double.
+The accelerometer is an input device that measures the force of acceleration in three axes (x, y, and z).
+This is commonly referred to as g-force and is expressed as a multiple of the force of gravity.
+For example an airplane pilot experiences of force of 2 g in a 60 degree banked turn.
+This means he is being pushed into his seat with a force that is double his weight.
+Fighter pilots may experience up to 9 g.

+If the BrainPad is laying flat on a table with the display away from you on the right side, the x-axis runs left and right, the y-axis goes toward you and away from you, and the z-axis extends vertically straight up and down.
+In this position the x and y axes would read 0 g, but the z axis would read 1 g.
+This is because the force of gravity is exerting 1 g of force on the accelerometer.
+The only time all axes would read zero is if the BrainPad is free falling.

-BrainPad.Accelerometer.ReadX() – returns a double in the range of -2 to 2 based on the BrainPad’s X-axis acceleration.
+BrainPad.Accelerometer.ReadX() – returns a double precision value in the range of -2 to 2 based on the BrainPad’s X-axis acceleration.
-BrainPad.Accelerometer.ReadY()– returns a double in the range of -2 to 2 based on the BrainPad’s Y-axis acceleration.
+BrainPad.Accelerometer.ReadY()– returns a double precision value in the range of -2 to 2 based on the BrainPad’s Y-axis acceleration.
-BrainPad.Accelerometer.ReadZ()– returns a double in the range of -2 to 2 based on the BrainPad’s Z-axis acceleration.
+BrainPad.Accelerometer.ReadZ()– returns a double precision value in the range of -2 to 2 based on the BrainPad’s Z-axis acceleration.

 ## BrainPad.Buttons
-These commands are used to access BrainPad’s four buttons labelled L, U, R, D.
+The four directional buttons (up, down, right and left) are used as inputs and can be read by your program to determine if the button is being pressed or not.
+They can be checked in two different ways.
+One way is to just check once to see if the button is being pressed.
+This works well, but it is possible to miss a button press if your program doesn't check often enough.
+Sometimes this is not a problem, but for some programs it may be an issue.
+The other way of checking buttons is to use an event handler.

+An event handler will continuously check to see if a button has been pressed or released.
+A button is released when the person pushing the button stops pushing the button.
+Once an event handler is set up, the BrainPad will start an event listener that will check the button for you.
+This allows your program to do other tasks without you worrying about missing a button event.
+Once the button is pushed (or released) the event listener will call your event handler.
+The event handler is code you write to tell the BrainPad how to react when a button is pushed (or released).

+While an event handler is a little harder to set up, it has the advantage allowing you to be concerned with other tasks and never missing a button event.

+BrainPad.Buttons.IsUpPressed() – returns a boolean true if the up button is pressed and a boolean false otherwise.
+BrainPad.Buttons.IsLeftPressed() – returns a boolean true if the left button is pressed and a boolean false otherwise.
+BrainPad.Buttons.IsRightPressed() – returns a boolean true if the right button is pressed and a boolean false otherwise.
+BrainPad.Buttons.IsDownPressed() – returns a boolean true if the down button is pressed and a boolean false otherwise.

 ButtonEventHandler WhenDownButtonReleased
 ButtonEventHandler WhenUpButtonPressed
 ButtonEventHandler WhenUpButtonReleased